Codrut112/Examen-Fp/README.md

 # Examen-Fp
-my real time exam solving at Fundamentals of Programming graded with maximum.
+my real time exam solution at Fundamentals of Programming graded with maximum.